mviereck/runx/README.md

       --clipboard [=yes|no]    Enable clipboard sharing yes/no. Default: yes.
       --display N              Use display number N for new X server.
                                Default: random number in range of 100...3376.
+      --ip ADRESS              IP adress to use.
+Default: First found 192.168.*
       --no-auth                Disable X cookie authentication.
 Discouraged.
       --cleanup                Stop all X servers and delete cookies.
   -v, --verbose                Be verbose.